 HSS basic scientists also study lupus at the cellular level.
 Their goal is to understand the disease well enough to develop better pharmaceutical interventions and, ultimately, to find a cure.
 “The goal of our research in lupus is to unravel the mechanisms of disease,” explains Dr. Crow, who is also Director of the Autoimmunity and Inflammation Program at HSS.
 “It is through an understanding of disease that we can have a positive impact on patient care.”

 Dr. Crow has long been interested in identifying patterns of gene activity that could be used as biomarkers of lupus flare.
-In 2001, she initiated studies to detect molecular pathways associated with active disease in lupus patients.
+She initiated studies to detect molecular pathways associated with active disease in lupus patients.
 She noted a pattern of gene expression in the blood cells of people with lupus that was similar to the pattern stimulated by type I interferon, or interferon-alpha, a group of proteins released by cells in response to some viruses.

 “By identifying molecular markers that measure early disease activity,” explains Dr. Crow, “we’re hoping to intervene earlier with new or existing drugs and treat patients before their disease becomes highly active and organ damage occurs.”